 I also ride a Trek 2100 ZR on the weekends (including a 106-mile ride this weekend!).
 I occasionally commute with my road bike, although now that I’ve switched jobs there is no secure place to lock it up, so it typically gets left at home.

-Lastly, I’m in the market for a folding bike (so I can secure the bike inside).
+Lastly, I’m in the market for an electric commuter bike (so I can secure the bike inside).
 I’ve been thinking about getting a Dahon Mariner (or similar).
 Do any readers have any advice on this?

 Any funny or interesting commuting story that you may want to share?